-thesized our findings by analyzing the gaps in the state of the art by analyzing the perceptually motivated challenges and design trade-offs for handling change sensitivity of different visual representations (Section 5).
+Reflection on Gaps and Challenges: In this phase, we synthesized our findings by analysing the gaps in the state of the art by analysing the perceptually motivated challenges and design tradeoffs for handling change sensitivity of different visual representations (Section 5).
 This was followed by weighting these perceptually motivated challenges based on the high-level goals and tasks.
 This was because only a subset of design challenges are relevant for a certain goal and it was important to identify them for guiding visualization design.
 We focused our discussion based on the existing streaming visualization techniques and also based on techniques that can be potentially applied to address design challenges in a streaming scenario.
-We describe the different design trade-offs based on the visualization tasks and highlevel goals.
+We describe the different design trade-offs based on the visualization tasks and high-level goals.
 We draw connections with related research areas that can be utilized for further exploration and evaluation of these trade-offs.
-Finally we conclude by pointing out the outstanding gaps (Section 6) and the associated research directions that can be pursued for addressing those challenges.
+Finally, we conclude by pointing out the outstanding gaps (Section 6) and the associated research directions that can be pursued for addressing those challenges.